 This webinar examines the critical role that empowered nephrologists play in engaging and leading dialysis staff to continuously improve the safety of patients on dialysis.
 Learn how the nephrology care team can develop and implement quality strategies and recognized prevention tools in the QAPI program to improve care provided to dialysis patients.

-This event features Dr. Erika D'Agata, Associate Professor of Medicine, Brown University, and Rick Welsh, Director of Hospital Patient Safety, HSAG as they cover Antibiotic Stewardship in the Dialysis Clinic.
+This event features Dr. Erika D'Agata, Associate Professor of Medicine, Brown University, as she covers Antibiotic Stewardship in the Dialysis Clinic.
 Antibiotic Stewardship is a coordinated program that promotes the appropriate use of antibiotics, improves patient outcomes, reduces microbial resistance, and decreases the spread of infections caused by multidrug-resistant organisms.

 This event featured a presentation by Karen Strott, RN, of the Disease Control and Environmental Epidemiology Division, Colorado Department of Public Health and Environment, focusing on the "Infection Control Assessment and Response (ICAR) Program."

 The CDC presents an introduction to the Making Dialysis Safer for Patients Coalition.